Roll20/roll20-character-sheets/Paranoia Perfect Edition Official/README.md

 ### Version 1.01.00

-- Macros & Tables now display in the chat window in a more 'Paranoia' way
+- Macros and tables now display in the chat window in a more 'Paranoia' way

 ### Version 1.00.00